datamapper/data_mapper/README.txt

 = data_mapper

-data_mapper is a meta gem which requires and includes the most commonly used gems from dm-core, dm-more, and others.
+data_mapper is a meta gem which includes and requires the most commonly used DataMapper gems.

 Included gems are:
 *  dm-core